PreciousChicken/blog/content/posts/forget-me-block-eth-cal.md

 ## Introduction

+As we progress through life's journey we lose digital information.
+Who we met, what we talked about, contact details, etc tend to disappear in the digital flux like tears in the rain.
+This loss is often due to reasons of software (e.g. file formats changes) and hardware (e.g. corrupt hard drives).
+But more prosaically organisational change happens: as we switch providers from Big Tech Corp A to Big Tech Corp B and back again, we often lose access to data we have stored in someone else's stovepipe.

+This post details a proof of concept to combat this by hosting a calendar as an Ethereum smart contract.
+The [eth-cal-open](#eth-cal-open) calendar implementation allows read-write access via an Ethereum enabled (e.g. metamask) web browser; it also allows a user to access a read-only version of the calendar in a standard calendar client (e.g. MS Outlook).
+The theoretical advantage here is that as long as the Ethereum network exists you will be able to access your data.

+This proof of concept has also been expanded into a role based access version, [eth-cal-auth](#eth-cal-auth), where an administrator (which defaults to the smart contract owner) allocates other users (as represented by Ethereum accounts) with date-ranged read or write access.
+Typical use cases include an organisational group calendar.
+The primary difference between this and today's solutions is that once access has been granted (and provided it is not rescinded) a user's access will continue regardless of their relationship to the organisation - or indeed whether the organisation continues to exist.

-This post is intended to present a quick synopsis, links to repositories and running instances of deliverables from my recent MSc Thesis: *Forget-me-block - Exploring digital preservation strategies using Distributed Ledger Technology in the context of personal information management*.
+This post is intended to present a synopsis, links to repositories and running instances of deliverables from my recent MSc Thesis which explore this concept: *Forget-me-block - Exploring digital preservation strategies using Distributed Ledger Technology in the context of personal information management*.

-## Abstract
+## Thesis executive statement

 Received wisdom portrays digital records as guaranteeing perpetuity; as the [New York Times wrote](https://www.nytimes.com/2010/07/25/magazine/25privacy-t2.html) a decade ago: "the web means the end of forgetting".
 The reality however is that digital records suffer similar risks of access loss as the analogue versions they replaced - but through the mechanisms of software, hardware and organisational change.